 Looking after your dentures

-Maintaining your dentures will help them to last longer, and allow you to feel more confident that they are looking their best.
+Maintaining your dentures will help them to last longer, and allow you to you feel more confident that they are looking their best.
 If you’d like to improve your denture care routine, here are some simple tips to help:

 - After soaking, brushing your dentures with a soft bristle toothbrush will remove any debris.
 You should then rinse your dentures thoroughly.
 You should always follow the pack instructions and if so, the process will leave your dentures feeling fresh and help keep plaque and tartar at bay.

-- Using a denture adhesive such as Polident Adhesive can help seal out food particles so it doesn’t get stuck under your dentures and cause irritation.
+- Using a denture adhesive such as Polident can help seal out food particles so it doesn’t get stuck under your dentures and cause irritation.

 - It’s important to leave your dentures fully immersed in water when not wearing them, so they don’t dry out.